tongni1975/spark-nlp/docs/en/annotators.md

     - `getOutputCols()`: Gets annotation column name going to generate
     - `getClasses()`: get the tags used to trained this `NerDLModel`
     - `getConfigProtoBytes()`: Tensorflow config Protobytes passed to the TF session
+    - `getLazyAnnotator()`: Whether `ClassifierDL` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 > **NOTE**: This annotator accepts a label column of a single item in either type of String, Int, Float, or Double.